lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 - The `acq_stretch` interrupt is generated to alert software to such a situation.

 #### Stretching during write
-- Similar to the scenario above, if the host tries to write a data byte into the ACQ FIFO when there is no available space, the clock is also stretched after the ACK bit.
+- Similar to the scenario above, if the controller tries to write a data byte into the ACQ FIFO when there is no available space, the clock is also stretched after the ACK bit.
 - The `acq_stretch` interrupt is generated to alert software to such a situation.

 #### Stretching during read